tw-bj-ml-community/Face-recognize-system/README.md

 Serve model with tensorflow-serving
 ===================
-More details about TF serving and client demo can be found [here](https://a7744hsc.github.io/machine/learning/2018/03/06/Tensorflow-Serving-101.html), a chinese toturial about TF serving.
+Details about how to use TF serving and a client demo can be found [here](https://a7744hsc.github.io/machine/learning/2018/03/06/Tensorflow-Serving-101.html), a chinese toturial about TF serving.

-A simple way to start a tf-serving docker.
+A simpler way to start a tf-serving docker.
 =========================
 1. Download the latest model from [here](https://drive.google.com/drive/folders/11O5O0pHGy1LrEgLitV6cAceHBJb8nlhZ)
 2. Unzip it into  dockers/all_in_one/models